dcm4che/dcm4chee-arc-cdi/INSTALL.md

         > cd $JBOSS_HOME/standalone/configuration/
         > cp standalone-full.xml dcm4chee-arc.xml

-3. To configure the Archive to use LDAP, put the following into JBoss's configuration/dcm4chee-arc.xml, and adjust the parameters according to the LDAP server installed:
+3. To configure the Archive to use LDAP, put the following into JBoss's configuration/dcm4chee-arc.xml, and adjust the parameters according to the LDAP server installed.

+    *Note*: The `<system-properties>` section, should be put just below the `<extensions>` section or else JBoss will complain.

         <system-properties>
             <property name="org.dcm4che.conf.storage" value="ldap" />